MIhnatco/Scrimba/render_props_children/USE_STORY.md

         - React component: <TasksList />
         - State: tasks stored in an array
         - Interaction: User types in an input element and clicks "Add task" button to update the list

+### Viewing tasks

+    As a user, I want to see my list of tasks so that I can see what needs to be done.

+    Acceptance criteria:
+        - UI Element: <ul> with <li>
+        - React component: <TasksList />
+        - State: Renders a dynamic list based on stored tasks